All Episodes

 He writes, I'd be happy to be wrong for a variety of reasons.

-She's gonna get clobbered in Wisconsin today.
+She's going to get clobbered in Wisconsin today.

 She might run ahead, even win the popular vote in Texas, but the delegate count will be close, probably pro-Obama.

-The media talk, the popular mood, the Times, they all work for Obama.
+The media talk, the popular mood, the times, they all work for Obama.

-And finally, there's been the Clinton campaign fighting seriously today about Obama's borrowing of rhetoric from a friend is a sign of desperation.
+Fighting seriously today about Obama's borrowing of rhetoric from a friend is a sign of desperation.

 The media megaphone can't be underestimated.